 Smart home gym equipment is still on the rise, despite a seeming reversion to traditional (which I like to call “analog”) gym equipment and resurgence of commercial gym memberships post-pandemic.

 New products continue to pop onto the market, capitalizing on Tonal- and MIRROR-esque technology that is now the norm.
 One such product is the Vitruvian Trainer+, a compact piece of smart exercise equipment that functions much like a cable machine—except it’s a singular, slender platform that weighs less than 70 pounds.
+According to Coop, GGR founder and gym equipment expert, this is one of the smartest (and most accessible, thanks to its size) smart home gyms currently available to consumers.

 In my Vitruvian Trainer+ review, you’ll learn the ins and outs of this small, smart, functional trainer, along with its standout features and what needs improvement.